Deltares/hydromt_wflow/docs/user_guide/5_setup_methods/setup_ponding.rst

               - setup_ponding_from_map:
                   pond_fn: "./path/to/pond_locations.shp" # polygons with pond locations
                   pond_level: 0.1 # ponding level in m
-                  min_pond_level: 0.001 # minimum ponding level for other cells in m
                   output_name: "ponding_level" # name of the output variable in the model staticmaps

     .. tab-item:: Python API